Trump goes all-out for SC Gov. McMaster, taking political risk ahead of heated South Carolina primary

 McMaster received the most votes in a June 12 primary but fell short of the 50 percent needed to win the nomination outright, giving Warren an opening.

 Trump, predicting a "red wave" in the fall mid-term elections, has been holding rallies and campaign events on behalf of several Republicans in recent weeks.
+The rallies have touched on common themes, including North Korea, health care, the new military Space Force, and trade.

+At one point Monday, Trump suggested that ailing Arizona Sen. John McCain may have been "grandstanding" with his dramatic "no" vote on a key Obamacare repeal vote last year.

 Just weeks after his election, Trump selected then-S.C.
 Gov. Nikki Haley as his ambassador to the United Nations.
 Her departure cleared the way for McMaster in early 2017 to ascend to the governorship he had sought since losing a bruising primary to none other than Haley seven years earlier.
 Now, he seeks a full term on his own merit.